 Bike Team *

-The Bike Medic Team was organized in May 1996 and is commanded by Captain David Jarashaw as an additional means to deliver emergency medical services (EMS).
-With the increasing number of large venue, mass gathering events such as the American Music Festival, Boardwalk Art Show, July 4th Fireworks and regional events such as NASCAR motor races in Richmond, Virginia there became an increasing need in the City for this type of service.
-The mobility of the bikes allows the teams to get into areas where ambulances are limited.
-Their immediate access at these events provides a quick response to patient care.
+The EMS Bike Team was organized in May 1996 and is commanded by Captain John Best as a means to deliver emergency medical services (EMS) in densely crowded or off-road areas where traditional ambulances cannot easily operate.
+With the large number of mass gathering events such as the American Music Festival, Boardwalk Art Show, July 4th Fireworks, and even just crowded summer weekends on the Boardwalk there is a distinct need in the City for this type of service.
+The mobility of the bikes allows the teams to quickly reach patients and begin treatment.

-The Bike Medic Team consists of 24 members and is coordinated by the Captain of Special Operations.
-The bike medic team currently uses eight 24-speed mountain bikes with front suspension.
+The EMS bike team currently uses eight 24-speed mountain bikes with front suspension.
 Each bike is outfitted with headlight systems, warning lights, rear gear rack and saddlebags to carry equipment.
 Each team consists of two bikes that together carry a full set of EMS equipment.

 Search and Rescue *

-Also commanded by Captain David Jarashaw , the Search and Rescue Team provides for the immediate response and timely arrival of a specially trained and equipped search and rescue team to assist police in the search and rescue of lost or non-violent person(s); to apply special procedures and search techniques for locating and removing patients from hazards.
+Also commanded by Captain John Best, the Search and Rescue Team provides specially trained and equipped search and rescue personnel to assist police in the search and rescue of lost or non-violent person(s); to apply special procedures and search techniques for locating and removing patients from hazards.

 Virginia Beach Department of EMS Search and Rescue Team provide search and rescue and disaster response services to assist people and communities in times of need.
 This is achieved through the use of professionally trained personnel, certified K9s, and state-of-the-art equipment.
 We respond to requests from law enforcement, fire safety, and emergency management agencies at the local, state, and national levels.
 We will also respond to requests for assistance from recognized disaster relief agencies as well as government agencies in other countries.
 We are a resource for searches for the missing and exploited persons.
 As a rapid response, internationally deployable group, the team has worked on three continents performing Search and Rescue and disaster response operations.